turingschool/career-development-curriculum/module_one/intro_strengthsfinder_session.md

 2. Fill in your top 5 on the cohort chart that your instructor will post in your channel.

-3. Find a partner to introduce yourself using these strengths.
-We'll do 3 rounds of this so you can start to get to know others in your cohort according to your strengths.
-Here are some things you can discuss with each other:
+3. Find a group of 4 and introduce your top 5 themes

 * What do your top 5 strengths mean to you?
-How do they create a picture of you as a person?
+How do they describe you?
+* When have you seen yourself using these strengths in your life/work experience?
-   * If you and your partner have the same strength(s) in common, how is your understanding of the strength the same?
+* If anyone in the group has strength(s) in common, how is your understanding of the strength the same?
 How does it differ?
-   * How could you and your partner learn from each other's strengths?
+* How could your group learn from each other's strengths?

 **Whole Group Debrief:** How did it feel to talk about yourself?
+Volunteers discuss what their strengths mean and how they've seen themselves using them.

 ## Application: Prepare for your mentor introductions
 This will be your first opportunity to create a professional relationship in the industry.
 Think about how your strengths can help you create an effective relationship with your mentor.